-The Lee Foundation Rice program is offering scholarship grants to students pursuing their PhD.
-The grant is awarded on a competitive basis to candidates coming from South and Southeast Asia.
+The Lee Foundation Rice Scholarship Program is offering scholarship grants to students pursuing their PhD.
+The scholarship is awarded on a competitive basis to candidates coming from South and Southeast Asia.
 The PhD scholarship covers round-trip airfare and related, travel expenses, monthly stipend with local medical and accident insurance, research support, professional development funds, university fees (with an upper limit).
-The duration of The grant is three years and awarded on the competitive basis.
+The duration of the scholarship is three years and awarded on the competitive basis.
 Electronically application submitted by 15 August 2013.

-Study Subject (s): The grant is awarded in four strategic themes:
+Study Subject (s): The scholarship is awarded in four strategic themes:

 –Gene discovery and Bioinformatics

 This strategic theme involves decoding the genomes of a large collection of rice germplasm in the International Rice GeneBank at IRRI.
 The wealth of data provides unique opportunities to conduct innovative research in genome diversity and to apply genome-wide association studies to identify novel genes associated with important traits for practical breeding and upstream genetics.

 –Modern rice breeding